Postgraduate (24 months full-time)

 You'll work in our purpose-built therapy centre, which includes state-of-the-art therapy rooms and a large hall.
 The centre is used for all of our teaching and for our professional therapy consultations, and offers a large range of musical instruments specifically chosen for clinical work, as well as high-quality recording and videoing equipment in the therapy rooms.

-You’ll also have access to the extensive range of facilities offered by the Department of Music and Performing Arts, including a recital hall, a suite of computer music studios and music practice rooms, a fully-equipped drama studio and two large drama rehearsal spaces.
+You’ll also have access to the extensive range of facilities offered by Cambridge School of Creative Industries, including a recital hall, a suite of computer music studios and music practice rooms, a fully-equipped drama studio and two large drama rehearsal spaces.

 Our music therapy staff members are internationally renowned researchers and consultants and our research is recognised as world-leading.
 We hold regular international conferences and support a vigorous community of PhD and postdoctoral research students.